just1ngray/jgit/README.md

             be prompted to choose a 'from' branch (with the default being the repo's default branch).
     clean
+    clean yy
         Delete local worktrees that do not have corresponding remote branches, and deletes branches which are not checked out by any worktree.
 This does not delete remote branches.
+        If 'yy' is provided, the command will proceed without prompting for confirmation.
     help
         Prints this message.